anweiteck/2stageCMOSOpAmp/ttsky25a-opamp/test/README.md

 I then increased MillerC until the spiking and instability problems were much smaller, which happened at 0.8pF.
 Most of the characteristics were pretty much the same:
 - Maximum closed loop gain decreased by 0.04dB
 - Maximum open loop gain decreased by 1.5dB
-- GBW decreased by 0.5MHz
+- BW decreased by 0.5MHz

 But 2 characteristics that changed significantly were
 - Slew rate decreased by 2V/us to 6V/us